Hannalysis/Coding-Chronicles/README.md

 After this, I finsihed up the day with adding a fairly straight forward contact me component.
 Tomorrow, final dividers, anims, and polish!

 ------------

+--- March 25th ---
+2025-03-25

+Worked on site all day.
+Had teething problems with trying to buy a domain and hosting service.
+Will update more tomorrow.